 References in this AIF to the business of the Company include the business conducted by its wholly-owned subsidiaries.
 The Company has the following direct or indirect subsidiaries, all of which are 100% beneficially owned by the Company.
-The following corporate chart also indicates the property holdings of each of the Company's subsidiaries as at March 26, 2009.
+The following corporate chart also indicates the property holdings of each of the Company's subsidiaries as at March 26, 2010.

-- (1) Minera Cielo Azul Ltda ("MCAL") holds the Cerro Chacay property (the "Cerro Chacay Property"), the Andrea property (the "Andrea Property") and the Talca Belt properties (the "Talca Belt Properties"). - (2) Minera San Jorge S.A. ("MSJ") owns the San Jorge property (the "San Jorge Property").

-As at December 31, 2008, the Company also owns 30.5% of the issued and outstanding shares of Valley High Ventures Ltd. ("Valley High"), which acquired all of the issued and outstanding shares of Coro Minera de Mexico SA de CV ("CoroMex") from the Company on September 26, 2008.
-See "General Description of the Business - Three Year History - 2008".
-Valley High is a public company whose common shares are listed for trading on the TSX Venture Exchange.
+- (1) Minera Cielo Azul Ltda ("MCAL") holds the Cerro Chacay property (the "Chacay Property"), Llancahue Prospect, the Talca Belt properties (the "Talca Belt Properties") and other Chile exploration properties - (2) Minera San Jorge S.A. ("MSJ") owns the San Jorge property (the "San Jorge Property"). - (3) As at December 31, 2009, the Company also owns 20.6% (9,140,353) of the issued and outstanding shares of Valley High Ventures Ltd. ("Valley High"), which acquired all of the issued and outstanding shares of Coro Minera de Mexico SA de CV ("CoroMex") from the Company on September 26, 2008.
+Please see "General Description of the Business Three Year History 2009".
+Valley High is a public company whose common shares are listed for 'trading on the TSX Venture Exchange.